Andrew McCutchen Player Props: Pirates vs. Astros

 Andrew McCutchen At The Plate

-- McCutchen has nine hits this season and a team-best OBP of .515.
+- McCutchen leads Pittsburgh with an OBP of .486 this season while batting .333 with eight walks and three runs scored.

-- Among qualifying batters, he ranks 10th in batting average, while his on-base percentage ranks fifth and he is 34th in slugging.
+- Among the qualified hitters in MLB, he ranks 25th in batting average, 11th in on-base percentage, and 50th in slugging.

 - McCutchen has driven in a run in two games this year, with multiple runs batted in once.